-The Office of Campus Recreation is responsible for the programming and operation of the Aebersold Student Recreation Center (nicknamed the ARC), Recreational Sports Complex, Ski Lodge, and Campground.
+The Office of Campus Recreation is responsible for the programming and operation of the Aebersold Student Recreation Center (ARC), McFarland Recreational Sports Complex (MAC), Ski Lodge, and Campground.
 The programs and facility have been designed to promote positive physical, mental and spiritual health.

 Campus Recreation offers a variety of lifetime sports and fitness activities that provide exciting opportunities to “Rock’n Recreate.”
 The Recreation Center fee and membership fee provides students and patrons access to the ARC for Informal Recreation.
-All programs are self-sustaining with a fee assessed of all participants.
 Below is an overview of each program area.
-To learn more click on the bolded title.
+To learn more click on the bolded title of each program.

 Aquatics: A variety of aquatic programs are offered that provide education and fun activities.
 Primary programs offered include swim instructions, aquatic fun nights, aquafit, arthritis stretch and water polo.

-Climbing Wall Programs: Introductory and advanced climbing clinics are offered as well as intramural and extramural bouldering competitions.
+Climbing Wall Programs: Introductory and advanced climbing clinics are offered as well as intramural and extramural climbing competitions.

-Informal Recreation: Opportunities for pick up games of basketball, volleyball, soccer, deck hockey or badminton as well as lap swimming, running/walking on the indoor track, fitness workouts or scaling the ROCK wall offer unstructured recreation at one’s own convenience and leisure.
+Informal Recreation: Opportunities for pick up games of basketball, volleyball, soccer, floor or inline hockey or badminton as well as lap swimming, running/walking on the indoor track, fitness workouts or scaling the ROCK wall offer unstructured recreation at one’s own convenience and leisure.

 Intramural Sports: This is the most popular extracurricular activity on campus.
 Team, individual and dual Intramural Sport leagues are offered throughout the academic year.
 Participants organize their own teams and compete for the coveted Intramural Championship Mugs.
 There are no prerequisites for experience; so all skill levels are encouraged to participate.
 In addition, intramural sports participation affords a fine opportunity to develop the essential qualities of leadership, cooperation, self-reliance, and sense of fair play and to form warm friendships that will endure throughout the years.
 Each and every SRU student is invited to participate in as many activities as he/she desires.